federicobrancasi/Test-Time-Adaptation-for-Image-Classification/README.md

 2. **Prompt Learning**: Automatically learning optimal prompts for specific test-time scenarios, potentially outperforming hand-crafted prompts

 By combining the power of VLMs with Test-Time Adaptation techniques, we aim to develop more robust and flexible image classification systems capable of maintaining high performance across diverse and challenging real-world scenarios.

+Note: the final version of the code has been developed in AWS.